 Understand what are the gains what are the things the customer hopes to achieve or the benefits that they seek.
 As a rule of thumb, keep interviewing people until you have found 10–20 people who are experiencing the same problem.
 Then you must decide if it’s worth solving for.

 To help you out in your endeavours, download our personas template.
-If you want to go through a structured process where you’ll learn how to do user research and develop personas, check our VFQ Product Management courses.
+If you want to go through a structured process where you’ll learn how to do user research and develop personas, check our VFQ Product Management online course, part of a VFQ Membership.